KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Methods

-Equations \ref{equa:7} and \ref{equa:8} are loss functions of TransE and TransR, respectively. $b_1$ is a bias term, and $M_r$ in Equation \ref{equa:8} stands for the transfer matrix.
+$g\left(v_{i}, a d j, v_{j}\right)$ is the energy function, which suggests the correlations of relations and entity pairs. \ref{equa:10} is the objective functions of TransR, where $b_1$ is a bias term, and $M_r$ stands for the transfer matrix, $L 1$ and $L 2$ represent the $L_1$ and $L_2$ norm.

-A classification model is applied to capture the correlation between entities and attributes for attribute triple encoding.
+Meanwhile, a classification model is applied to capture the correlation between entities and attributes for attribute triple encoding.
 The equation for calculating the conditional probability of an attribute triple in the objective function can be defined as:

-where $f$ is a nonlinear function, $E_{att\_v}$ is the embedding vector of attribute $att\_v$ and $b_2$ is a bias term.
-In this way, KR-EAR represents relations and attributes independently and strengthens the constraints between attributes.
+where $f$ is a nonlinear function (e.g., $tanh$), $att\_v$ is the value set of attributes, $E_{att\_v}$ is the embedding vector of attribute value $att\_v$, $W_{a t t}$ is a linear transformation, and $b_2$, $b_{a t t}$ are bias terms.
+By this means, KR-EAR generates representations for relations and attributes separately while strengthening the correlations between attributes.
+The computational complexity of KR-EAR is $(S_1 + S_2) K^2$, where $K$ is the embedding dimension, $S_1$ is the number of relational triples and $S_2$ is the number of attribute triples.